BrewBench/monitor/README.md

 ### Yun Arduino.cc setup
   * If the WiFi network starts with Arduino use password: arduino
-  * Set REST API access to open
+  * Set REST API access to openÂ
   * Change or remember the host name or IP address (you will need this later)
   * Save to reboot
   * Using the [Arduino IDE](https://www.arduino.cc/en/Main/Software) upload the [BrewBenchYun sketch](arduino/BrewBenchYun/BrewBenchYun.ino)